wout/ideogram/README.md

 ## Insert emoji anywhere, even in non-native apps

 Quickly insert emoji anywhere you can paste text, including non-native apps.
-Hit ⌘+E to open the emoji picker, choose the emoji you want, and it's instantly pasted. 👍 Change the shortcut in System Settings → Keyboard → Shortcuts → Custom.
+Hit ⌘+E to open the emoji picker, choose the emoji you want, and paste it. 👍 Change the shortcut in System Settings → Keyboard → Shortcuts → Custom.

 ## About the Emoji Picker